- The GoodsShop our store

 What is stretching?

 Stretching is the means by which one slowly enlarges a body piercing to accommodate increasingly larger sizes of jewelry.
 This is done by slightly stretching the tissue and allowing it to relax and heal at an increased size.
 The process is then repeated.
-This can be done a virtually unlimited number of times as long as it is done correctly, thus allowing for extremely stretched holes to be produced.
+This can be done a virtually unlimited number of times as long as it is done correctly, allowing for extremely stretched holes to be produced.
 Incorrect stretching can lead to tears, bleeding, the chance of infection and potential scarring which can make further stretching difficult and painful.
 Slow, proper stretching will leave a piercing elastic and healthy.
 The most commonly stretched body piercings are ear lobe piercings.

 What piercings can be stretched?

-Nearly any perforation in the body can be stretched to accommodate larger jewelry.
+Nearly any body piercing can be stretched to accommodate larger jewelry.
 Historically relevant piercings that have been stretched by various cultures include the ear lobe and ear cartilage piercings, septum and nostril piercings, and upper and lower lip piercings.
 Great care should be taken when attempting to stretch piercings that are considered surface piercings (those for which the entry and exit holes lie along the same general plane) because the risk of migration and rejection is significantly higher.
 These piercings include eyebrow, navel, nape and other general flat surface piercings.
-If the piercing's entry and exit holes are not parallel to each other, the risks of rejection are greater.
+If the piercing's entry and exit holes are not parallel to each other, the risks of rejection are significantly greater.

 How often should I stretch; how long does it take to heal?

 Stretching a piercing is a very individual act, and every body is different.
 Your skin may be more or less elastic, or your body may heal faster or slower, so it is best to simply pay attention to what your body is telling you.
 Stretching should not be painful, nor should you have to 'force' anything into your piercing.
 As a general rule of thumb, you should wait a minimum of 3-4 months before stretching a fresh soft tissue piercing, and healed ear lobe piercings can often be stretched at the rate of one size (about 1mm to 1.5mm or 1/16") each 30 to 45 days, minimum.
-A good rule of thumb is one stretch every other month.
-The longer you wait, the healthier your ears will be - this is important if you ever wish to downsize.
+A good rule of thumb is one stretch every other month, however, the longer you wait, the healthier your ears will be.
+This is important if you ever wish to downsize.
 Piercings in cartilage (nostrils, ear cartilage) can take six months or longer to completely heal from an initial procedure and several months to completely heal between stretches.
 Keep in mind that the body heals from the outside in - the first response is to cover the wound so that internal healing is protected from the outside environment.
 Just because it "looks" like normal skin does not mean that the tissue in the area is completely healed.

 Stretching is not a race, and it should not be your goal to get to 'X' size within a certain amount of time.
 Listen to your body - if it hurts, it's not ready.
 The process is a journey that takes patience and the ability to understand the health and healing characteristics of the only body you have.
 Have patience and respect yourself.